nareshr5/Food-ordering-app-using-react/README.md

 - should  go to the cart page if there is no item in the cart and display an epty banner (done)
 - need to add some labels on the restaurants (need to work on it)
 - need to work on the deployment (firebase is not supporingt authentication)
+- added the navigation from the empty cart tot he homw page (done)

 - the custom hook (useRestaurantMenu) is used to support the restaurantmenu component ( facing some issues on this )